google/youtube-8m/CONTRIBUTING.md

 # How to contribute

 We'd love to accept your patches and contributions to this project.
-There are a just a few small guidelines you need to follow.
+There are just a few small guidelines you need to follow.

 ## Contributor License Agreement